Gone are the days where you could stay out all night and only feel a slight hangover the next morning…

 Fast forward a few years and a glass of red wine or two will knock you out for days as you reach for the paracetamol and hide away from any bright light whilst you swear to never EVER drink again (until the next weekend).

 But at what age does this drastic decline take place?
 When does our ability to handle alcohol slip through our sticky, tequila covered fingers?

-Well, a new study carried out by greeting-card company Thortful has found that the age of 34 is where it all starts to go downhill.
+Well, a 2022 study carried out by greeting-card company Thortful has found that the age of 34 is where it all starts to go downhill.
 A survey of 2,000 people aged from 18 to 65 found this to be the age where hangovers really start to sting and you begin to question whether that last gin and tonic was really worth it.

 And it doesn’t just stop there, age 35 was found to be the year when hangovers last for two days which is the ultimate punishment.
 We all know there’s nothing worse than rocking up to work on a Monday morning still feel hazy eyed and more dehydrated than a cactus.

 And sadly, it’s not until age 37 when we finally learn from our mistakes (supposedly) and start to recognise our limits.
 With the consensus being that people feel ‘too old’ to go out at age 38, and subsequently start to feel more drunk after just two drinks at age 39.
 At least it’ll be a cheap night out.

 The science behind it is as follows, Dr. Deborah Lee of Dr Fox Online Pharmacy, said little research has been conducted on the severity of hangovers with regards to ageing, but explained they worsen due to ‘the breakdown of alcohol and the persisting presence of its toxic metabolite – acetaldehyde – in the body’, Metro reports.